 Decision making

-They help players developing analytical, problem solving, planning and analysis skills.
-They are most often used in corporate settings or within administrations, both private and public, to explore complex scenarios and test strategies.
+These games help players develop analytical, problem-solving, planning, and evaluation skills.
+They are commonly used in corporate settings or by public and private administrations to navigate complex scenarios and test strategies.

 How do serious games work?

-Each game has its own peculiarities, but it is however possible to trace a common denominator in interactivity.
-Interactivity and entertainment, in fact, are basic elements of every ludic product, whether serious or not.
+Each game has its unique characteristics, but one common denominator is interactivity.
+Interactivity and entertainment are fundamental elements of any game, serious or otherwise.

 Serious game, gamification and game-based learning: differences